zxc7563598/php-simple-rule-engine/README.md

 A lightweight and flexible PHP rule engine supporting complex conditions and dynamic rule execution—ideal for business logic evaluation and data validation.

 **This project has been parsed by Zread.
-If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-simple-rule-engine)**
+If you need a quick overview of the project, you can click here to view it：[Understand this project](https://zread.ai/zxc7563598/php-simple-rule-engine)**

 ---